PaddlePaddle/docs/doc/fluid/user_guides/howto/prepare_data/feeding_data_en.rst

 In the code above, :code:`image` and :code:`label` are two input data layers created by :code:`fluid.layers.data` . :code:`image` is float data of shape :code:`[3, 224, 224]` ; :code:`label` is the int data of shape :code:`[1]` .
 Note that:

 1. :code:`-1` is represented for the dimension of batch size by default in Fluid.
 And :code:`-1` is added to the first dimension of :code:`shape` by default.
 Therefore in the code above, it would be alright to transfer numpy array of :code:`[32, 3, 224, 224]` to :code:`image` .
-If you want to customize the position of the batch size dimension, please set :code:`fluid.layers.data(append_batch_size=False)` .Please refer to the tutorial in the advanced user guide: :ref:`user_guide_customize_batch_size_rank` .
+If you want to customize the position of the batch size dimension, please set :code:`fluid.layers.data(append_batch_size=False)` .Please refer to the tutorial in the advanced user guide: :ref:`user_guide_customize_batch_size_rank_en` .

 2. Data type of category labels in Fluid is :code:`int64` and the label starts from 0.
-About the supported data types,please refer to :ref:`user_guide_paddle_support_data_types`。
+About the supported data types,please refer to :ref:`user_guide_paddle_support_data_types_en` .

-.. _user_guide_feed_data_to_executor:
+.. _user_guide_feed_data_to_executor_en:

 Transfer Train Data to Executor
 ################################